Sniffdog/Sniffdogminer/Bin/Ethash-Claymore/Readme!!!.txt

 	Therefore for this mode it is recommended to specify current Ethereum epoch (or a bit larger value), for example, "-allcoins 47" means that miner will expect DAG size for epoch #47 and will allocate appropriate GPU buffer at starting, instead of reallocating bigger GPU buffer (may crash) when it starts devfee mining.
 	Another option is to specify "-allcoins -1", in this mode miner will start devfee round immediately after start and therefore will get current epoch for Ethereum, after that it will be able to mine Ethereum fork.
-	If you mine Expanse, the best way is to specify "-allcoins exp", in this mode devfee mining will be on Expanse too and DAG won't be recreated at all.
 	If you mine ETC on some pool that does not accept wallet address but requires Username.Worker instead, the best way is to specify "-allcoins etc", in this mode devfee mining will be on ETC pools and DAG won't be recreated at all.

 -etht	Time period between Ethereum HTTP requests for new job in solo mode, in milliseconds.
 Default value is 200ms.